 Before we share the remaining mistakes, we thought we would share this helpful infographic from River Valley Dental.

-This shows you the correct way to properly brush your teeth.
+This shows the correct way to brush your teeth.
 It is important that you don’t apply too much pressure, especially if you use an electric toothbrush.
-You should also use a 45-degree angle when brushing, using a circular motion.
+You should also use a 45-degree angle when brushing and gentle, circular motion.

 11 Mistakes You Are Making Brushing Your Teeth